dvsa/cvs-type-definitions/README.md

 # Adding a new schema

 1. Create a new subdirectory with an appropriate name within the `json-defininitions` directory (e.g. `my-new-schema`)
-2. Add an `index.json` file to the new directory with appropriate json schema definitions
-3. Add the new schema name to the `schemas` constant array in `./schemas.ts` **NOTE:** this MUST match the directory name created at step 1 (`my-new-schema` in the example here)
+2. If you do not wish for a type file and a de-referenced schema to be generated for a schema, add `.ignore` in the name of the file (e.g. `my-new-schema.ignore.json`)
 3. Generate the new TypeScript definitions using `npm run generate`
 4. Bump the version of the package using `npm version {major|minor|patch}`
 5. Publish updates

-# Publishing github package
+# Publishing a new version

-1. Raise a Pull Request on Github and await approvals
-2. Once merged, publish the new package from the latest `develop` branch to GitHub packages using `npm publish` - _You must be logged in and have the correct permissions to publish to the package
+- Raise a PR
+- The PR title should start with `major`, `minor` or `patch` and be followed by the character `(`.
+Doing this ensure the correct version of the package is published to npm
+- Add a description of the changes in the `Changelog` section of the PR description
+- Once merged to develop, a github action should create a release and publish a new version of that release on npm